kiedtl/roguelike/doc/branches.md

 ## Caverns (optional)

 Caverns/3 contains the Basalt Rune.
+This branch is entirely optional.

-- Open terrain makes it a bit more difficult to run.
+- Open terrain makes it a bit more difficult to run, and more difficult to hide as well.
-- Steam vents, smoke clouds, and noxious fumes make hanging around in certain areas dangerous.
 - Vapour fiends, vapour mages, convults, and their dustling friends are a Caverns-only speciality.
-- Smoke clouds and large splotches of fungi obscure vision...
+- Temporary smoke clouds and large splotches of fungi can be used to obscure vision.
-- ...Until fuming fiends dispel clouds, and fungi is set on fire.

 ## Quarters

 Quarters/3 contains the Golden Rune.

 - Regular, box-like layout

-## Morgue

-(Unimplemented)

-Morgue/3 contains the Ancient Rune.

-- All manner of deaf and dumb undead.
-- Occasional packs of skeletal warriors led by death mages, who can see and hear.
-- Many more necromancers and demons than usual.
-- Morgue/3 may contain the Symbol of Torment.

-## Solitary

-(Unimplemented)

-40% chance to appear in any game.
-Solitary/3 contains the Lonely Rune.

-## Watchtower

-(Unimplemented)

-40% chance to appear in any game.
-Watchtower/3 contains the Watchful Rune.